markstringer-dti/markstringer-dti.github.io/dti.md

 It isn't just Anthony Bourdain who says this.
 I saw a TV programme by the chef Rick Stein.
 He said that whenever he interviews a chef who might work in one of his restaurants, he asks him to fry an egg.
 I suspect, rather like the martinis that we've already discussed, there are many ways of frying an egg.
 Stein says that all the best chefs - the ones that he's likely to hire - do the same thing.
 It isn't that they fry the egg in the same way.
 It's that they have the same attitude to it.
 They shrug and say something like "I don't know how you fry an egg.
 This is the way that I do it."

-And of course, Anthony Bourdain is saying something very similar.
+Both chefs are saying the same thing.
 You can tell a lot about a person by how they do the simple things in your line of work.

-So, now I'm suddenly very aware that I'm revealing possibly more of myself than I'd like.
+So, now I'm aware that I'm revealing more of myself than I'd like.
 But that's what this chapter is about.
-It admits that there may well be many different ways of frying an egg.
+It admits that there are many ways of frying an egg.
 There is more than one way of making a martini.
 There is also more than one way of running even the basic aspects of an Agile project.
 Because that's what I'm going to talk about here.
 Less nourishing than an egg, less fun than a martini.
 Much more useful for software development.
 I'm going to talk about how I do Agile.

 ### Concepts
 #### Meetings